ka-chang/StateLegiscraper/README.md

 ├── examples
 ├── statelegiscraper
 │   ├── assets
+│   ├── helpers
 │   ├── states
-│   ├── test
-│   └── dashboard_helper.py
+│   └── test
 ├── LICENSE
 ├── README.md
-├── app.py
 └── environment.yml
  ```
-The `statelegiscraper` directory includes a `states` module, unit tests in `test`, and a `dashboard_helper` function script.
+The `statelegiscraper` directory includes a `states` module, unit tests in `test`, and a `helpers` module that adds closed-source speech-to-text functionality with [Google Cloud](https://cloud.google.com/speech-to-text).
 Data relevant to dashboard are included in `data` directory.
 The `examples` directory provides example Jupyter notebooks that can help new users learn the ways StateLegiscraper organize scraping and processing.
-A Plotly Dash dashboard can run locally through the `app.py` file (see [Dashboard](https://github.com/ka-chang/StateLegiscraper/blob/main/README.md#dashboard) section below for details.

 ## Installation